 Why do the different types of wedding rings matter, anyway?
 It’s simple!
 Understanding your options helps ensure that you get exactly what you (and your significant other) want, no matter what.
-Whether you’re hunting for hint-dropping ideas for your own ring or searching for options to surprise your partner, knowing the lingo will help you search and narrow down choices so you eventually land on the one that just feels right.
+Whether you’re hunting for hint-dropping ideas for your own ring or searching for options to surprise your partner, knowing the lingo will help you search and narrow down choices so you eventually find the style of engagement ring that just feels right.

 There are a couple of broad categories you need to understand when browsing engagement ring styles, including settings and ring cut.
 Let’s start with a few general settings and style options to help get you started on the right foot.

-- Solitaire — Despite its simplicity, the solitaire engagement ring is undoubtedly the most classic on the list.
+- Solitaire — Despite its simplicity, the classic solitaire engagement ring is undoubtedly the most timeless on the list.
 It’s the one often depicted in cartoons and on candies and balloons to signify an engagement.
 Naturally, it’s the one that was rocked — pun intended — famously by many iconic stars, including Elizabeth Taylor — breaking the bank with 30+ carat fashion, by the way — and Kim Kardashian.
-It’s marked by a simple, unadorned band with a single centrally placed stone.
+The solitaire setting is marked by a simple, unadorned band with a single centrally placed stone.